bigdatagenomics/avocado/docs/source/03_architecture.md

 * `ploidy`: The ploidy assumed at each site.
 Default value is 2.
 * `useEM`: Whether or not to use an EM algorithm to find the MAF.
 Default is false.
+* `emitGVCF`: Whether or not to emit confident reference genotype calls.
+* `referenceFrequency`: The global expected frequency of reference alleles.
+If the EM algorithm is used, this value is used to seed the EM loop.
+If the EM algorithm is disabled, this value is used as the MAF in the prior distribution at each site.

+There are three additional options specific to the EM algorithm.
+If the EM algorithm is being used, the user must pick _at least_ one condition for terminating the EM loop.
+These include:

+* `maxEMIterations`: The EM loop will stop running after _n_ iterations.
+* `emSaturationThreshold`: The EM loop will stop running after a single step leads to a delta smaller than this threshold value.

+If both parameters are set, the EM algorithm will terminate once _either_ condition is achieved.

+We have not designed the EM algorithm to ensure that the MAF will not saturate to either 0.0 or 1.0.
+Instead, we provide a final parameter to address the underflow problem:

+* `emSaturationThreshold`: If the MAF estimate under/overflows, the site-specific MAF will clip to either `emSaturationThreshold` or $1.0 - $`emSaturationThreshold`.
+By default, this parameter is set to 0.001.

 For additional detail about the math underlying the biallelic genotyper, refer to the [Biallelic Genotyper] section.